x676f64/secureum-mind_map/content/7. Audit Findings 101/Unsafe division in `rdivide` and `wdivide` functions.md

 If that is the case, the call will revert due to the division by zero error.

-1. Recommendation: consider adding a `require` statement in the functions to ensure `y > 0_, or consider using the `div` functions provided in OpenZeppelin’s SafeMath libraries
+### Recommendation:
-2. Medium Risk severity finding from [OpenZeppelin’s Audit of GEB Protocol](https://blog.openzeppelin.com/geb-protocol-audit/)
+consider adding a `require` statement in the functions to ensure `y > 0`, or consider using the `div` functions provided in OpenZeppelin’s SafeMath libraries
 ___
 ## Slide Screenshot
 ![084.png](../../images/7.%20Audit%20Findings%20101/084.png)